-NHS Digital contacted you on behalf of the University Hospital Southampton NHS coronavirus vaccine studies service'.
+NHS Digital contacted you on behalf of the University Hospital Southampton NHS Foundation Trust to invite you to join our Evaluating COVID-19 Vaccine Boosters (COV-Boost) study..
+This is because you signed up to NHS Digital's 'Sign up to be contacted for coronavirus vaccine studies service'.
 You were contacted because you were eligible to take part in our study based on the information you provided to NHS Digital when you signed up to its service (namely your age and geographical location).